Ride with the Devil (film): Plot

-As the guerrillas make their escape, Ambrose accuses Jake of abandoning the Southern cause, and Union troops pursue them into the woods.
+As the guerrillas make their escape, Ambrose accuses Jake of abandoning the Southern cause by refusing to execute the civilians at the restaurant but he holds from shooting Jake as the Union troops pursue them into the woods.
 Quantrill and Ambrose organize the men to feign retreat and form battle lines, holding off the pursuit.
 Mackeson shoots at Jake, and Holt is hit trying to return fire.
 Clyde rushes to his aid, but is shot through the throat and dies in Holt's arms.
 Wounded, Jake and Holt flee with their comrade Cave Wyatt and recuperate with the Brown family, while Sue Lee has given birth to Jack's daughter, who she calls Grace Shelley Chiles.
 Assuming Jake is the father, Cave urges him to marry her.

 With Jack and Clyde gone, Jake and Holt reflect on their futures; Jake admits he does not want to rejoin the Irregulars and feels the war is turning against the Confederacy, while Holt confides that although he was not Clyde's slave, he feels "free" now his friend is gone.
 News arrives that Quantrill has fled to Kentucky and the surviving Irregulars are now outlaws, including Mackeson, who intends to settle the score with Jake.
-Once his guests are recovered, Mr. Brown brings home a minister, Reverend Horace Right, and the reluctant Jake is pressed into marrying Sue Lee, but comes to care for her and her child.
+Once his guests are recovered, Mr. Brown brings home a minister and the reluctant Jake is pressed into marrying Sue Lee, but comes to care for her and her child.
 Striking out for California with his new family, Jake (now 19 years old) cuts his hair, which he had sworn not to do until he was finished with the war.

 Along the journey, Jake and Holt encounter Mackeson, who is on the run with another surviving Irregular after the executions of Ambrose and Quantrill.
 The outlaws are prepared to ride into Mackeson's Union-occupied hometown of Newport, Missouri, even though this means certain death.
 Mackeson accepts a cup of brewed chicory, but his unhinged manners lead Jake and Holt to draw their guns, and he rides off.
 Holt eventually parts ways with Jake while Sue Lee and the baby sleep, hoping to free his mother from slavery in Texas, and the two friends shake hands and exchange farewells.